Wodan58/42minjoy/README.md

 Debugging
 ---------

-Although this software contains no bugs, steps have been taken that make debugging easier.
+Although this software contains almost no bugs, steps have been taken that make debugging easier.
 For a start, gdb requires that input comes from a file, so a typical session will be: